 studies using the NBAS have not only confirmed the bidirectional nature of development

 but have expanded our understanding of the range of variability in newborn

 behavior patterns and the diversity of child rearing practices and belief

 systems across settings (Brazelton & Nugent, 2011; Nugent, Petruaskas and Brazelton, 2009).

 Brazelton, T.B., & Nugent, J.K.
 (2011).
 The Neonatal Behavioral Assessment Scale.
 Mac Keith Press, Cambridge.

 Nugent, J. K. Petruaskas, B., Brazelton, T. B. (2009).
 The Infant as a Person: enabling healthy infant development worldwide.
 Hoboken, NJ.: John Wiley & Sons, Inc.

 The NBAS requires training to be able to administer it effectively and reliably.
-For more information, please see the Training Program section.
+For more information, please click on the Training Workshops section.